How to implement a soft delete with Hibernate

 Update state property in current session

 In most cases, this is not an issue.
-As soon as Hibernate executes the SQL statement, the database record gets updated and all queries use the new state value.
-But what about the Account entity that you provided to the EntityManager.remove(Object entity) operation?
+When Hibernate executes the SQL statement, the database record gets updated, and all queries use the new state value.
+But what about the Account entity you provided to the EntityManager.remove(Object entity) operation?

 The state property of that entity is outdated.
 That’s not a big deal if you release the reference immediately after removing it.
 In all other cases, you should update the attribute yourself.